User Session Recording Technology for Security and Compliance Training Course

 - Recognize recent attacks targeting cryptosystems

-- Gain insights into recent related vulnerabilities
+- Acquire knowledge of recent related vulnerabilities

-- Understand security concepts within Web services
+- Understand the security concepts underlying web services

-- Access resources and further readings on secure coding practices
+- Access sources and further reading on secure coding practices

 Audience